The Last Moments of John Brown

 The Last Moments of John Brown is a late 19th-century painting by Irish-American artist Thomas Hovenden.
-Done in oil on canvas, the painting depicts American abolitionist and insurrectionist John Brown being led to his execution.
+Done in oil on canvas, the painting depicts American abolitionist John Brown being led to his execution.
 The painting is on display at the Metropolitan Museum of Art.

 History

 Background

 In 1859, radical abolitionist John Brown attempted to raid a federal armory in Harpers Ferry, Virginia; Brown's objective was to seize weapons and foment a large-scale slave revolt in the American South.
 The raid failed; Brown was captured, tried for treason, and executed by hanging in Charles Town, Virginia, on December 2, 1859.
-While many Americans disagreed with Brown's actions, some abolitionists in the North saw Brown's raid as a justified-if-misguided attempt to address a moral wrong.
+While many white Americans disagreed with Brown's actions, some abolitionists in the North saw Brown's raid as a justified-if-misguided attempt to address a moral wrong.
 This view was quickly reflected in the art and culture of the abolitionist movement, with Brown oftentimes being portrayed as a Christlike martyr.